 The paid Accounts all give you a set of reports on the health of your vault.
 That includes topics like exposed and weak passwords, unused 2FA opportunities, and reports on data breaches.

-To learn more about the available reports, read this blog post.
+To learn more about the available reports, check this entry from Bitwarden’s knowledgebase.

 This isn’t a feature I use myself, but could definitely be valuable under the right circumstances.

-Bitwarden provides a range of online support options, but does not offer telephone support.
-You can connect with them via email (firstname.lastname@example.org) or social media (Twitter, Facebook, Github).
-They also have an active set of community forums.
+Bitwarden provides a range of online support options but does not offer telephone support.
+You can connect with them via email (firstname.lastname@example.org) or social media (Twitter, Reddit, and Github).
+It also has an active set of community forums.

 How secure and private is Bitwarden?